Abstract independence relations in neostability theory: Relative Kim- and Conant-independence

-\begin{lemma} \thlabel{find-stronger-than-relative-kim} For any independence relation $\ind$ satisfying full existence, we have $\find \implies \ind$-Kim-independence. \end{lemma} \begin{proof} By \thref{ind-star-props}(v), it suffices to show that, if $\phi(x,b)$ $\ind$-Kim-divides over $M$, then it divides over $M$.
-But this is clear, since the $\ind$-Morley sequence along which $\phi(x,b)$ is inconsistent is in particular $M$-indiscernible. \end{proof} Let us note that, despite the close relation between forking and the relative notions of Kim-forking introduced above, in general, we cannot fit forking within this framework.
+Let $I = (b_i)_{i < \omega}$ be an $\ind$-Morley sequence over $M$ such that $\{\psi(x,y,b_i) : i < \omega\}$ is inconsistent.
+Since $a$ is $\ind$-Kim-independent from $b$ over $M$, in particular we have $a \ind_M^+ b$.
+So there exists a sequence $I'' = (b''_i)_{i < \omega}$ with $I'' \equiv_{Mb} I$ such that $I''$ is $Ma$-indiscernible.
+But $p(x,a) \vdash \psi(x,a,b)$.
+So, by indiscernibility, $p(x,a) \vdash \{\psi(x,a,b''_i) : i < \omega\}$, and thus $p(x,a)$ is inconsistent, a contradiction. \end{proof} \begin{lemma} \thlabel{find-stronger-than-relative-kim} For any independence relation $\ind$, we have $\find \implies \ind$-Kim-independence. \end{lemma} \begin{proof} By \thref{ind-star-props}(v), it suffices to show that $\dind \implies \ind^+$.
+But this follows from \cite[Lemma 1.4]{shelah1980simple} (the basic characterisation of dividing) and the fact that every $\ind$-Morley sequence over $M$ (if it exists) is $M$-indiscernible by definition. \end{proof} Let us note that, despite the close relation between forking and the relative notions of Kim-forking introduced above, in general, we cannot fit forking within this framework.
 There is, however, a large class of theories in which this is possible: \begin{lemma} \thlabel{ntp2-forking-algebraic-kim-forking} If $T$ is $\NTP_2$, then, for all $M \models T$, $\phi(x,b)$ divides over $M$ iff it $\aind$-Kim-divides over $M$.
 In particular, $\find$ and $\aind$-Kim-independence coincide over models. \end{lemma} \begin{proof} Suppose $\phi(x,b)$ divides over $M \models T$.
 Since $T$ is $\NTP_2$, $\phi(x,b)$ divides along every strictly $M$-invariant Morley sequence over $M$.
-Since such sequences exist and are in particular $\aind$-Morley, it follows that $\phi(x,b)$ $\aind$-Kim-divides over $M$, as required. \end{proof} \begin{example} Let $T$ be the theory of the generic triangle-free graph.
+Since such sequences exist and are in particular $\aind$-Morley, it follows that $\phi(x,b)$ $\aind$-Kim-divides over $M$. \end{proof} \begin{example}\thlabel{triangle-free-graph} Let $T$ be the theory of the generic triangle-free graph.
 In \cite{conant2017forking}, Conant characterises dividing in this theory.
 His proof (more specifically, the choice of indiscernible sequence in Construction 4.3) shows that $\phi(x,b)$ divides over $C$ iff it $\aind$-Kim-divides over $C$, for any set of parameters $C$.
-In particular, the converse to the above lemma does not hold. \end{example} \begin{example} Let $T = T_L^\varnothing$ be the model completion of the empty $L$-theory, where $L = \{f\}$ consists of a binary function symbol.
-This theory is known to be strictly $\NSOP_1$ (see \cite{kruckman2018generic}).
-Let $\phi(x, a,b) := f(x,a) = b$, and let $M \models T$ be a model such that $a,b \notin M$.
+In particular, the converse to the above lemma does not hold.